fullhunt/log4j-scan/README.md

   --custom-dns-callback-host CUSTOM_DNS_CALLBACK_HOST
                         Custom DNS Callback Host.
   --disable-http-redirects
                         Disable HTTP redirects.
-Note: HTTP redirects are useful as it allows the payloads to have higher chance of reaching vulnerable systems.
+Note: HTTP redirects are useful as it allows the payloads to have a higher chance of reaching vulnerable systems.
 ```

 ## Scan a Single URL